AA7Dr/Stock-Analysis-Optimization-Techniques/README.md

 # Description
 ## In this repository I focus on stock based optimizations / analysis techniques .
-I have labeled each python notes under each title with the phrase code label.
+I have labeled each python file under every title with the phrase "Code Label" for easy navigation and reference.